hzget/hzget.github.io/index.md

 [Machine Learning tutorial](./ml_tutorials/ml_tutorials.md) and [Neural Networks tutorial](./neural_networks/neural_networks.md).

-Machine Learning is a technique that learns rules from examples.
+Machine Learning is a technique that learns rules from examples automatically.
 Neural Networks makes a good job as a subfield of ML.
 The underlying principles are theroems in math.